sanyaade-g2g-repos/shapelogic-cpp/trunk/README.txt

 ShapeLogic C++ v 0.1
 ====================

-This is a very rudimenary release.
+This is a very rudimentary release.
 This is not an adequate description of how to build ShapeLogic C++, but just a few pointers.
 See project site for more information: http://www.shapelogic.org/cpp.html